 Cars need fuel, or else they won’t be able to go anywhere.
 While fuel prices are dropping, it’s still a regular expense.
 Most people will fill their car up with a full tank at least once a month, sometimes more often depending on how much you drive.
 You could easily spend a hundred pounds a month on fuel, which equates to £1200 a year.
 Your car plays a big role in how much you spend as a real gas guzzler will burn through fuel very quickly.
 If your engine isn’t efficient, you will spend a fortune on fuel, making your car more expensive than it first seemed.

 This is a big one as you need car insurance to be able to drive your car.
 Fail to get insurance, and you will be breaking the law the second your tyres touch the road.
-There are many types of car insurance out there, and you can compare your options with GoBear or other comparison companies.
+There are many types of car insurance out there, and you can compare your options with Quote Goat.
 The cost of insurance fluctuates depending on many different factors too.
 If you’ve had a history of car accidents, your insurance will be more costly than someone with no accidents to their name.
 Age also comes into account, as does the car you’ve bought.
 So, you may think you’re the man for buying a car with a big engine at a decent price, but you will have to pay more insurance than if you got a smaller car with a smaller engine.